tawi1/Tile-Prefab-Placer/docs/source/mapcreator.rst

 ~~~~~~~~~~~~

 | **Tile Size** : default tile size of `MapCreator`.
-| **World Tile Relative Offset** : world offset regarding to the floor of the cell position.
+| **World Tile Relative Offset** : world offset relative to the floor of the cell position.

 Tool Settings
 ~~~~~~~~~~~~